LuanPM284/webshop/README.md

 console.log(`Celcius to fahrenhiet : ${celciusToF(0)}`)
 // ouput: Celcius to fahrenhiet : 0
 ```
+\
-- IS modules (Import/Export syntax)
+2. IS modules (Import/Export syntax)

-To start we need to add into `package.json`, just under "main" the following:
+To start we need to add into *package.json*, just under `"main"` the following:

 ```JSON
   "type": "module",
 ```
-As example we created ´postController.js´:
+As example we created *postController.js*:

 ```JS
 // a post controller on a website